ics-py/ics-py/doc/howtos/quickstart.rst

  e = ics.Event()
  a = ics.Attendee()

-Importing a Calendar from a File
+Importing a Calendar from a URL
 --------------------------------

 .. code-block:: python